dustingeorge32/farmerFridgeTextAnalysis/README.md

 Once anaconda is up and running you can open the file directly through the browser (automatically opens when running Anaconda).
 I use Chrome personally.
 You can access your OS's file storage and get to the Text Analysis file.
 Open it up and a new Jupyter Notebook tab opens.
 Next, for Mac users you can use the keyboard shortcut Shift + Enter to run a cell or you can click into a cell (Blue highlight to indicate you are in a cell) and use the navigation to run (Cell --> Run Cells).
 Make sure you run the cells in order.

+##Hours Spent##

+I received this assessment Monday during the day.
+So I worked on this assignment for 2-3 hours per day since then so a total of 6-9 hours (varied because I don't have the exact time frame)